whispem/mini-kvstore-v2/README.md

 ## 📈 Learning Roadmap

-Planned/possible future work (implemented as small, focused steps):
+Planned and possible future work (implemented as small, focused steps):

 - Background or automatic compaction (triggered by size/ratio heuristics)
 - Checkpointing / snapshot of the in-memory index to speed up startup